nikitajadhav12022008-maker/Word-counter/README.md

 ## 🚀 Features:

--Count total words
+- Count total words
--Count total characters
+- Count total characters
--Count number of vowels
+- Count number of vowels
--Works for any user-entered text
+- Works for any user-entered text

 ----

 ## 🛠 Technologies Used: